muxx/php-env-docker/README.md

 ## Installation

-1. Copy `.env.dist` to `.env`
-2. Create nginx configuration for project.
+1. Create nginx configuration for a project.
 For instance `nginx/site.conf` with content:
 ```
 server {
     listen 80;